 substance.
 If found the system will need to be drained and flushed along with a

+radiator maintains its pressure for a short time when the engine is shut off.

-maintains its pressure when the engine is shut off.
-In turn the transmission fluid pressure drops to zero which allows coolant to be pushed into the transmission
+Also when the engine is shut off, the transmission fluid pressure dropping to zero immediately which allows coolant to be pushed into the transmission

 fluid lines and into the transmission.

-engine coolant through the cooling fins of the cooler to reduce heat.
+radiator coolant through the cooling fins of the oil cooler to reduce heat.
 When

 this cooler fails it can cause engine oil to be released into the cooling system

-in much the same way as when a transmission cooler fails and can be checked in
+in much the same way as when a transmission cooler fails.
+This can be checked in

-the same fashion but instead of pink milky goo it will be tan or brown in the
+the same fashion as the transmission cooler failure but instead of pink milky goo it will be tan or brown in the

-reservoir or radiator in which case the engine oil and radiator coolant should be changed along with
+reservoir or radiator.
+If found the engine oil and radiator coolant should be changed along with

 the engine oil cooler.

-When a catalytic converter starts to fail it can partially plug up which causes
+As a catalytic converter starts to fail it can partially plug up which causes

 the engine to have less power.
-To compensate for this low power condition the driver will
+To compensate for this low power the driver will

-increase the throttle which creates excessive heat overloading the cooling system.
+increase the throttle which creates excessive heat inside the engine while overloading the cooling system.